piql/piql_connect/README.md

 # piqlConnect

-**piqlConnect** is an interface for a secure and reliable offline and online digital repository solution complying with the OAIS (Open Archival Information System) repository reference model.
+**piqlConnect** is a software platform for secure and reliable online digital preservation and long term storage based on the Open Archival Information System.

-This service is offered to clients for data ingestion, preservation and access.

 ## Features

-## Getting started
+- Fully integrated with Archivematica supporting industry standard, OAIS compliant archival workflows
+- Configurable S3 online archival storage
+- File ingest from a dedicated, web based file uploader
+- Metadata editing directly from the browser
+- Dashboard for user data statistics
+- Access panel with previews for supported file types
+- Long term storage options, including sending archives to piqlFilm
+- Direct downloads from the access panel in the browser

 ### Requirements